yosungho/LineTR/README.md

 ## Announcements
 - Training codes are available!
 I hope you like it.
 - PL-Loc with LineTR is on [visual localization benchmark (InLoc dataset)](https://www.visuallocalization.net/benchmark/).
+- Now LineTR supports more line segment detectors: lsd, elsed, and m-lsd.

 ## TODO List
 - [x] Support training codes for self-supervised homography augmentation
-- [ ] Support a different line detector
+- [x] Support a different line detector (please refer to other branches: m-lsd, elsed)

 ## Abstract